The content on this site is information only and is not legal advice. If you need legal advice please contact us.

 If you’re in the middle of separation or divorce, agreeing on parenting arrangements can be difficult.
 If you can’t agree on parenting arrangements, it will probably be impossible to make a parenting plan.

 You may need some help to resolve these issues.
-Either you or your former partner can apply to a Court to make Orders about parenting arrangements.
-The Family Court of Australia and the Federal Circuit Court both hear applications for Parenting Orders.
+Either you or your former partner can apply to Court to make Orders about parenting arrangements.
+The Courts now merged as the Federal Circuit and Family Court of Australia (FCFCOA) hears all applications for Parenting Orders.

 However, before you make an application for Parenting Orders, family laws require you to attend family dispute resolution (FDR) with your former partner.
-The aim of FDR is to resolve the issues in dispute without having to take legal action.
+The FCFCOA has increased emphasis on FDR with the aim to resolve issues in dispute as quickly as possible without the need for multiple court hearings.

 FDR is similar to mediation because you and your former partner both meet with an independent FDR practitioner who will have experience in family law issues and is qualified to help you both find a solution.